observability-lab-cse/observability-lab-workshop/07-alert/README.md

 Azure Service Health provides you also with a section called Resource Health, which keeps you informed about health of your Azure resources.
 Same as Service health notifications, Resource health notifications are stored in the Azure activity log.
 And they also can be used to create alerts!

-Find Azure Service Health in Azure portal and pause here for a moment to explore the differences between Service and Resource Health Alerts.
+Find Azure Service Health in Azure portal and feel free to pause here for a moment to explore the differences between Service and Resource Health Alerts.

+One of the [good practices](https://learn.microsoft.com/en-us/azure/azure-monitor/best-practices-alerts#configuration-recommendations) for alerts is to set up Resource Health alert rules.
+Resource Health alerts can notify you in near real-time when these resources have a change in their health status.

+Please note also, that as for April 2024, Resource Health alerts are [free of charge](https://learn.microsoft.com/en-us/azure/azure-monitor/best-practices-alerts#cost-optimization) (same as service health alerts).

+Go ahead and [create a Resource Alert](https://learn.microsoft.com/en-us/azure/service-health/resource-health-alert-monitor-guide) in Azure Portal.

 ## Exercise 💪